RusJJ/GLinES/README.md

 OpenGL in OpenGLES.
 That was my funny project to let games run on GLES 3.2 without extreme changes.

 # Is this working?!
-I wish to say YES!
-But for the moment the main problem is shaders (i think...).
-Not really sure, that project was abandoned 2 years ago because of IRL problems.
+It actually works!
+The problem is that it's not completed yet.

-If you wanna continue working on it, you're free to use it in terms of MIT license!
+This is my little fun project to get desktop OpenGL on mobile allowing minimal code changes while porting PC titles to mobile.

-I would like to see this working some time.
+I would like to see this being completed some time.
+Currently i'm targeting OpenGL 3.3 with the future expansion up to the OpenGL 4.x